atlassian/gajira-create/README.md

 - `project` (required) - Key of the project
 - `issuetype` (required) - Type of the issue to be created.
 Example: 'Incident'
 - `summary` (required) - Issue summary
+- `boardId` - The ID number of the board this issue will be a part of.
+Used to get the active sprint.
+Will fail if board is Kanban and doesn't have active sprints.
 - `description` - Issue description
 - `fields` - Additional fields in JSON format